g264r2yznf-gitch/curriculum/web/web-exercises/styled-buttons-web-exercise/styled-buttons-web-exercise.md

     Task:
     1. Style the .primary button with a blue background, white text, and padding.
     2. Style the .secondary button with a gray border, transparent background, and padding.
-    3. Add a hover effect to .primary to darken the background slightly.
+    3. Add an interaction effect to .primary to darken the background slightly (hover on desktop, focus/active on mobile).
     */

     /* Write your CSS below */